-With everyone having to adapt, we’ve put together some of our best tips and advice for your business in these ever-changing circumstances.
+With lockdown measures continuing to change, everyone is having to constantly adapt, so we’ve put together some of our best tips and advice for your business in these ever-changing circumstances.

 It’s a difficult time for everyone right now.
-In a sea of constant government updates and news from all over the world pouring in about COVID-19, many companies are having to rapidly adapt and make big changes to their operations.
+In a sea of constant government updates about COVID-19, many companies are having to rapidly adapt and make big changes to their operations.
 While it’s been a big ask for so many people, we’re always here to help.
-While the future is still uncertain for so many of us, there are still things we can all do to make the most of the present.
+While lockdown restrictions continue to change, there are still things we can all do to make the most of the present.

 We’ve put together our best tips and advice for things you can do to help your business right now.

 When was the last time you updated your website?
 Last month?
 Last year?
 When you launched?